MrLetsplay2003/ShittyAuthPatcher/README.md

 # ShittyAuthPatcher
 A command-line tool for patching Mojang's authlib as well as Minecraft

+# Download
+Prebuilt jar files can be downloaded from [here](https://ci.graphite-official.com/job/ShittyAuthPatcher/)

 # Compiling the tool
 The tool uses Maven for building.